-Exploration and evaluation assets
+Equity investment - exploration and evaluation assets:

-On September 25, 2015, a 45% interest in the Barsele Project which include Gunnarn Mining AB and Gunnarn Exploration AB (collectively "Barsele JV") was transferred from Orex to the Company.
+On September 25, 2015, a 45% interest in the Barsele Project which include Gunnarn Mining AB and Gunnarn Exploration AB (collectively "Barsele JV") was transferred from Orex Minerals Inc. ("Orex") to the Company pursuant to a plan of arrangement.
 The Barsele Project is now a joint venture with Agnico Eagle Mines Limited ("Agnico").
 As part of the joint venture agreement, Agnico has committed to spend US \$7 million on Project expenditures over three years and will earn an additional 15% interest in the corporate entity, which owns the Barsele Project, if it completes a pre-feasibility study.